 Online poker and casino revenue in Michigan is taxed between 20% and 28%.
 The percentage taxed is determined by a tiered system developed by Michigan lawmakers.

 All three commercial casinos, as well as the 12 tribes that operate tribal casinos in Michigan, can apply for an online poker license.
-All legal online casino and poker sites must operate through partnerships with land-based casinos.
+All legal online casino apps and poker sites must operate through partnerships with land-based casinos.

 The parent companies to PokerStars and partypoker already have online gaming agreements in place with retail casinos in Michigan.
 Other poker operators, like WSOP, could come to Michigan through future partnerships.
 Retail casinos are also able to launch their own online poker platforms.